Towards a Unified View of Parameter-Efficient Transfer Learning: Experiments

 \subsection{Other Experimental Details}

 \paragraph{Prefix Tuning:} Following \citet{li2021prefix}, we reparameterize the prefix vectors by a MLP network which is composed of a small embedding matrix and a large feedforward neural network.
-This is condusive for leanring due to the shared parameters across all layers.
+This is conducive for learning due to the shared parameters across all layers.

 \paragraph{LoRA:} LoRA and adapter employ different parameter initialization methods: LoRA uses a random Kaiming uniform~\citep{he2015delving} initialization for $\mW_{\mathrm{down}}$ and zero for $\mW_{\mathrm{up}}$ (LoRA init), while adapters use the same initialization as BERT~\citep{devlin2019bert}.
 We found it beneficial to use the same initialization method as LoRA in scaled PA.